BIZ TIP TUESDAY:

 Don't you have enough of your own ideas?
 If not - get some ideas!
 Write YOUR stories!

-The best way to get a sequel gig is to write a great original screenplay.
+The best way to get a sequel gig is to write a bunch of great original screenplays.
 That is also the

 best way to get a job adapting that comic book you love, or get the gig doing a remake.
 It